(M.S. in Pharmaceutical Health Outcomes and Policy & PGY1 Residency and PGY2 Pharmacy Administration Residency)

 We will be the premier training program for future health-system pharmacy leaders using a seamless partnership between academia and experiential training

-- 24-month program offering M.S. in Pharmacy Administration and PGY1/PGY2 certificate
+- 24-month program offering M.S. in Pharmacy Administration/Pharmaceutical Health Outcomes and Policy and PGY1/PGY2 certificate

-- ASHP-matching, accreditation-seeking residency programs offered by six Texas Medical Center institutions
+- ASHP-matching, accredited residency programs offered by six Texas Medical Center institutions

 About the University of Houston College of Pharmacy